mitsuba-renderer/drjit/src/python/docstr.rst

     Return Dr.Jit variable indices associated with the provided data structure.

-    This function traverses Dr.Jit arrays, tensors, :ref:`PyTree <pytrees>` (lists, tuples, dicts, custom data structures) and returns the indices of all detected variables (in the order of traversal, may contain duplicates).
+    This function traverses Dr.Jit arrays, tensors, :ref:`PyTree <pytrees>` (lists, tuples, dictionaries, custom data structures) and returns the indices of all detected variables (in the order of traversal, may contain duplicates).
 The index information is returned as a list of encoded 64 bit integers, where each contains the AD variable index in the upper 32 bits and the JIT variable